 Moving from Part B to Part A

-A member may move from Part B to Part A of the Register by notifying the College, in writing, of his or her intent to do so and by successfully undergoing the College's Peer Review.
+A member may move from Part B to Part A of the Register by notifying the College, in writing, of his or her intent to do so and by successfully undergoing the College's process.

-Members who have not notified the College otherwise, but who seek to change their election from Part B to Part A during the annual renewal process, will be contacted by staff to confirm that a change in election is indeed being requested, and to schedule the member into the next mutually convenient Peer Review.
+Members who have not notified the College otherwise, but who seek to change their election from Part B to Part A during the annual renewal process, will be contacted by staff to confirm that a change in election is indeed being requested, and to follow up on next steps

 Read more about moving from Part B to Part A of the Register.